 A third-country citizen who acquires a real estate property in Greece with a minimum value of 250,000 euros through intestate succession, a will, or a parental succession can also apply for this permit.

-The Greek residence permit for third-country citizens can be obtained irrespective of the type of visa these individuals first entered the country with (a type C or type D).
+Residency in Greece for third-country citizens can be obtained irrespective of the type of visa these individuals first entered the country with (a type C or type D).
 This residence permit can also be awarded to third-country nationals who are legal residents even if their current permit does not

 What are the main documents required for the application?